Bandie/grub2-signing-extension/README.md

+## Files

+If you didn't read the instruction above here is what the scripts does:

+* `grub2-sign` is signing the bootloader files with root's keypair.
+* `grub2-unsign` is removing the signatures of the bootloader files.
+* `grub2-verify` is checking if your signatures are good.
+If not, you will see which signature is bad.

+## Troubleshooting

+### I forgot to run grub2-unsign before I made changes.
+What now?

+Run `grub2-verify` to see, which signature is bad.
+Remove the signature and run `grub2-unsign`, after this `grub2-sign`.

+### How can I switch off GRUB2's check_signature feature?

+Open */etc/grub.d/00_header* and remove the part

+    cat << EOF
+    set check_signatures=enforce
+    EOF

+Run `grub2-unsign` and `grub2-mkconfig -o /boot/grub/grub.cfg`.

+### Suddenly I can't boot!
+This is YOUR FAULT!

+No. An important signature is bad.
+So GRUB2 didn't run this part of code/configuration/kernel/whatever.

+### Okay, I really got some bad signatures.
+What do I do now?

+Check your system thoroughly.
+Check it about malicious software.
+Check it about malicious connections.
+CHECK EVERYTHING.

+# ADDENDUM

 ## How to install a GRUB2 password

 Run `grub2-mkpasswd-pbkdf2` and type a password.
 Please take care because in the GRUB2 standard installation the keyboard layout is set to en\_US.